twchenlnu/matgenLNU/README.md

 # matgenLNU
-A computational materials science workflows Solution by Liaoning University.
+A computational material science workflow Solution by Liaoning University.